Billy Dale’s Self-portrait

 The Day After the UCLA Game

 I attempted to play in the (OU) game the following week.
 However, my shoulder was taped so tightly that I had difficulty catching laterals and fumbled the ball on one play.
-After the fumble, I knew I was a liability to the team, and when Coach Royal on the sideline asked me if I could play, I said, “No!”
-Not playing against OU was the lowest point in all my years of playing football, and the game profoundly impacted my self-esteem.
-My immaturity was exposed.
+After the fumble, I knew I was a liability to the team, and when Coach Royal, on the sideline, asked me if I could play, I said, “No!”
+Not playing against OU was the lowest point of my football career, and missing the game profoundly affected my self-esteem.
+My immaturity was exposed!

-I never fully recovered from the shoulder injury in 1970 but eventually healed enough to contribute to the team.
-However, I still don’t remember playing in games or reviewing game films after the Longhorns played OU, but plenty of game films show me blocking and running on the field.
+I never fully recovered from the shoulder injury in 1970, but eventually healed enough to contribute to the team.
+However, I still don’t remember playing in games or reviewing game films after the Longhorns played OU, but game films show me blocking and running on the field.

 I made mistakes by not planning for life after football.

-After the 1970 OU game, I realized for the first time that I had chosen to live a one-dimensional life focused solely on football and neglected the challenge of personal growth in other areas.
-The shoulder injury robbed me of my football player identity, and I had no backup plan.
-The painting serves as a reminder of my state of mind and the difficult journey that followed to redefine myself.
-Even though I’d received my marketing degree, I left college with no marketable skills; therefore, I worked menial jobs, such as filling vending machines on a night shift and working as a fast food cook.
-My dad always reminded me that I needed tools in my resume toolbox to succeed, and these menial jobs were necessary for my toolbox.
+After the 1970 OU game, I realized for the first time that I had chosen to live a one-dimensional life, focused solely on football, and had neglected the challenge of personal growth in other areas.
+The shoulder injury took away my identity as a football player, and I had no backup plan.
+The painting serves as a reminder of my state of mind during that time and the difficult journey that followed as I worked to redefine myself.
+Even though I had received my marketing degree, I graduated from college with no marketable skills.
+Consequently, I took on menial jobs, such as filling vending machines during the night shift and working as a fast-food cook.
+My dad always reminded me that I needed tools in my resume toolbox to succeed, and those menial jobs were essential for building that toolbox.

 Dad was right!
 My resume toolbox was empty, but it would not stay that way.
 It took a few decades, but I finally filled my toolbox, discovered my true passion, and regained my self-esteem.

-However, my most crucial memory, evoked by Ragan Gennusa’s painting, is the most important.
+However, the memory evoked by Ragan Gennusa’s painting is the most crucial.
 Psychologist and author, Adam Grant shares, thought-provoking wisdom about coaches’ influence on boys turning to men.
 He says:

 “For athletes, coaches are Godsent.
 They teach young souls discipline, goal setting, and teamwork.
 These qualities taught and learned lead to a life with purpose and the strength of character to overcome adversity.”